-Omnivorous Leaftier A ubiquitous and often minor pest of small grains and other seed crops of Western Oregon
+Omnivorous leaftier: A ubiquitous and often minor pest of small grains and other seed crops of Western Oregon

 Este contenido ha sido traducido automáticamente.
 El servicio de Extensión de Oregon State University (OSU) no garantiza la exactitud del texto traducido.
 Consulte la versión original en inglés para confirmar la información.